cathy-h-04/CelebritiesAndPersonalities/DESIGN.md

 # Specific SQL Queries:

-# Finding user information entered given the inputted email
+---------Finding user information entered given the inputted email

 rows = db.execute("SELECT * FROM users WHERE email = ?", (email,)).fetchone()

 We want to only grab the user information for one unique email, so a fetchone() call is sufficient.

 —--------
-# Update new password into database
+---------Update new password into database

 db.execute("UPDATE users SET password = ?
 WHERE email = ?",(generate_password_hash(newpassword), email))